-Whether you’re making some changes to your home, or planning on moving somewhere new, furniture is bound to be on your list of things to look at.There are plenty of places to buy new shelves, chairs and cupboards, but here at Design Addict we have an extensive range of vintage furniture just waiting to be delivered at your home.
-Read on for our top five reasons to ditch the mass-produced and opt for second hand to complete your home instead.
+Whether you’re making some changes to your home or planning on moving somewhere new, furniture is bound to be on your list of things to look at.There are plenty of places to buy new shelves, chairs and cupboards, but here at Design Addict we have an extensive range of vintage furniture just waiting to be delivered to your home.
+Read on for our top five reasons to ditch the mass-produced and opt for second-hand to complete your home instead.

 Better construction and quality

 It’s a well-known fact that whatever you’re buying, be it clothes or furniture, the quality isn’t what it was in the middle of the last century.
 Cabinets and cupboards from the post-war period were built to last, and people lived with a ‘make do and mend ethos, rather than the throwaway attitude of today.
 Because of this commitment to quality and functionality, many design pieces are still in good shape today and will remain in good shape for years to come if properly cared for.
 This means that purchasing a high-quality piece of design furniture is a solid investment.

 Simple shapes and colors are hallmarks of the design.
 But why are pieces like this a good investment?
 Because there aren’t many of them around.
 There are plenty of knock-offs and reproductions, but the originals are limited.
 Not only will they hold their value, as they become rarer over time, but their values will also increase.

 Mass-produced furniture is just that – thousands of pieces made in a factory, in exactly the same way, from flimsy materials.
 Antique and vintage furniture is entirely different, and when placed in the right setting can make an incredible impact on a room.

 Have a piece of history in your home